 You will process sensitive company data with workflow automation software.
 In order to prevent fraud, ensure the workflow software provides role-based access.
 Nanonets provide role-based access to users to reduce the probability of breach or fraud.

-For businesses to extend and flourish without allowing anything to slip between the cracks, workflow automation is essential.
+Workflow automation is essential for businesses to extend and flourish without allowing anything to slip between the cracks.
 You can successfully expand your firm without experiencing any growing pains by allowing technology to carry out manual work.